-Photograph: Brett Stevens
+Photo: Brett Stevens

 Peel and slice the banana thinly on the diagonal.
-Sprinkle with icing sugar and place on a tray lined with nonstick baking paper, then freeze.
+Sprinkle with icing sugar and place on a tray lined with non-stick baking paper, then freeze.

-For the butterscotch sauce, heat the sugar in a large pan with 2 tablespoons of water to help it to dissolve.
-Once it has come to the boil, lower the heat and gently cook the sugar for about 10 minutes, swirling the pan frequently so it cooks evenly, until it caramelises.
+Heat the sugar in a large pan with 2 tbsp water.
+Once it has come to the boil, lower the heat and gently cook for 10 minutes, swirling the pan frequently so it cooks evenly, until it caramelises.
 Then, immediately, but cautiously as it may bubble and spit, add the cream.
 Bring back to a simmer and whisk until the mixture is smooth.
 Allow the sauce to cool for 10 minutes, then whisk in the butter and add a pinch of salt to balance the sweetness.
 Transfer the sauce to a bowl and leave to cool, then cover and chill for a couple of hours so it thickens.